Applying for the Psychoanalytic License or Certification

 - When responding to the question on the application concerning “student loan default,” please note that according to the U.S. Department of Education, “default means you failed to make your payments on your student loan as scheduled according to the terms of your promissory note, the binding legal document you signed at the time you took out your loan.”
 If you just graduated and have not yet made any scheduled payments, you are most likely not in default.

-- Include a copy of your marriage certificate, divorce decree or court order if you have ever changed your name.
+- Include a copy of your marriage certificate, divorce decree, or court order if you have ever changed your name.

 - Notify the Board promptly of any new address or change of address after you have submitted your license application.

 Psychoanalysts in the state of Vermont are governed by the “advisor” model of regulation, created by the legislature.
 Two licensed members of the profession are appointed by the secretary of state to advise the director of the Office of Professional Regulation (OPR) on matters relating to the profession.
 Their mission is public protection.
 The director and the advisors carry out this mission by: ensuring that applicants are qualified for licensure; setting standards for the profession by proposing statutes and adopting administrative rules; and, with the assistance of OPR staff, investigating complaints of unprofessional conduct, taking disciplinary action against a licensee when necessary to protect the public.
-Our website provides links to the laws governing this profession, as well as resources for applicants, licensees, consumers, and employers.
+The website provides links to the laws governing this profession, as well as resources for applicants, licensees, consumers, and employers.